simplecontainer/smr/README.md

 traefik  traefik  traefik-traefik-1  traefik:v2.5  10.10.0.6 (ghost), 172.17.0.6 (bridge)  80:80, 443:443, 8888:8080        running        (2m0s)
 ```

-In this example auto sync is disabled and needs to be triggered manually.
+In this example, auto sync is disabled and needs to be triggered manually.
 When triggered the reconciler will apply
 all the definitions in the `/gitops/bundle` directory from the `https://github.com/simplecontainer/examples` repository.

 To see more info about the Gitops object: